EEN421/EEN421.github.io/_posts/2025-10-13-📘-Ultimate-Microsoft-XDR-for-Full-Spectrum-Cyber-Defense-Is-Officially-Charting-on-Amazon!.md

 ![](/assets/img/Ultimate%20XDR%20for%20Full%20Spectrum%20Cyber%20Defense/BSR.png)

-That’s no small feat for a brand-new title written by a guy who started all this with a Raspberry Pi, a Microsoft 365 trial tenant, and way too much caffeine.
+That’s no small feat for a brand-new title written by a guy who started all this with a half-working Raspberry Pi, a Microsoft 365 trial tenant, and way too much caffeine.
 That’s right — this brand-new title is holding its own among the giants.

 # 🔥 From Home Lab to Bestseller